-Heavy-smoking Bulgaria eyes extending banDecember 14th, 2011 in Health /
+Heavy-smoking Bulgaria eyes extending banDecember 14, 2011 in Medicine & Health / Health

 The government of tobacco-addicted Bulgaria proposed Wednesday a total ban on smoking from June 1 in enclosed public places, including cafes, bars and restaurants, its press office said.